memfault/interrupt/_posts/2023-05-17-emulating-raspberry-pi-in-qemu.md

 ## Setting up SSH

-While we have the image mounted, let's sort out SSH connection as well.
-Raspberry changed it's default password policy so we can no longer use the well known `pi:raspberry` combination to login.
-We'll need to create new password first and put it in `userconf` file in the boot partition. `userconf` expects a username and a hashed password.
+While we have the image mounted, let's sort out the SSH connection as well.
+Raspberry changed its default password policy so we can no longer use the well-known `pi:raspberry` combination to log in.
+We'll need to create a new password first and put it in `userconf` file in the boot partition. `userconf` expects a username and a hashed password.
 Storing passwords in plaintext is considered a bad practice, so we'll use `openssl` to generate a secure hashed version of our new password.

 Now, let's recreate the password `raspberry` using `openssl`:
 ```bash